-Trading psychology might sound like a made-up phenomenon, but it’s a very real thing.
+Trading psychology might sound like a made-up term, but it’s a very real thing.

 Table of Contents

-According to Merriam-Webster, psychology is defined as “the study of mind and behavior in relation to a particular field of knowledge or activity”.
+Merriam-Webster defines psychology as “the study of mind and behavior in relation to a particular field of knowledge or activity.”

-So many losses and bad trading decisions are made because traders get emotional in trades and lose their better judgment.
-This is when they make stupid decisions, seemingly forget every trading basic, and neglect to follow their carefully thought out trading plan.
+So many losses and bad trading decisions stem from traders getting emotional and losing their better judgment.
+That’s when they make stupid decisions, forget every trading rule, and neglect to follow their trading plans.

-Unfortunately, when you abandon your trading plan and try to buck against trading basics like cutting your losses quickly, things usually don’t well.
+Unfortunately, when you abandon your trading plan and basics like cutting losses quickly, things usually don’t go well.

-To attain and maintain success as a trader, you really have to work hard to cultivate a mindset where you don’t let your emotions get the best of you.
-This is what trading psychology is all about.
+As a trader, you have to work hard to cultivate a mindset where your emotions don’t get the best of you.
+That’s what trading psychology is all about.

 Reducing Errors in Judgment and Impulsive Actions